kubernetes/kops/README.md

 </p>

-## Launching a Kubernetes cluster hosted on AWS, GCE or DigitalOcean
+## Launching a Kubernetes cluster hosted on AWS, GCE, DigitalOcean or OpenStack

 To replicate the above demo, check out our [tutorial](/docs/aws.md) for launching a Kubernetes cluster hosted on AWS.